 It is also possible to use multiple local filesystems.
-The following example is specific to the older bitstore.xml configuration, and it should still work, but is un-tested with DSpace 7.4.
-In the example below, key #0 is localStore at \${dspace.dir}/assetstore, and key #1 is localStore2 at /data /assetstore2.
+In the below example, key #0 is localStore at \${dspace.dir}/assetstore, and key #1 is localStore2 at /data/assetstore2.
 Note that incoming is set to store "1", which in this case refers to localStore2.
 That means that any new files (bitstreams) uploaded to DSpace will be stored in localStore2, but some existing bitstreams may still exist in localStore.